-No. The library stacks are closed.
-Our SearchBox catalog does offer a Virtual Browse feature.
-To see this, look up a book in our collection, then scroll down to the bottom of the catalog entry to find the Virtual Browse section.
+All patrons may browse our SearchBox catalog online using the Virtual Browse feature.
+To see this, search for a book in our collection and click on the title, then scroll down to the bottom of the catalog entry to find the Virtual Browse section.

 Yes, both physical items and online items are being delivered.

-Yes and no. Course reserves for physical items are suspended for the spring 2021 semester for the below reasons.
+Yes and no. Course reserves for physical items are suspended for the summer 2021 semester for the below reasons.
 We cannot reserve physical copies of items owned by the libraries or you personally.

 Please speak with your liaison librarian about other options.
 We may be able to purchase the title as an e-book, or we may scan a portion of a physical book in our collection (within copyright guidelines) that can be linked for your Blackboard class.